-The Grade II Manchester Opera House, affectionately referred to as the Opera House by most Mancunians, is one of the largest theatres in Manchester.
+Of course, the Grade II Manchester Opera House, affectionately referred to as the Opera House by most Mancunians, is one of the largest theatres in Manchester.
 The venue plays host to an array of events – including mainstream theatrical productions, ballets, operas, occasional music gigs and a popular Christmas pantomime each year.

 With an ornate proscenium arch, the Opera House is grand: a neo-Classical, Grade II listed building on Quay Street that saw a major refurbishment in 2003.
 With a seating capacity of 1,920, two cantilevered, curved balconies inside the auditorium can hold 500 seats each.
-The spacious stage, which is 42 feet deep, and orchestra pit, holding 80 musicians, make the Opera House a superb venue for musicals and orchestral performances.
+The spacious stage, which is 42 feet deep, and orchestra pit, holding 80 musicians, makes the Opera House a superb venue for musicals and orchestral performances.

-Although the theatre was redecorated in March of 2011, the traditional and emblematic green and gold colour scheme inside of the auditorium was preserved.
+Although the theatre was redecorated in March 2011, the traditional and emblematic green and gold colour scheme inside of the auditorium was preserved.